ThursdayChurch/styleguide.thursdaychurch.org/style-guide.md

 #### Scripture References
 Never abbreviate books of the Bible _Mark 3:21, Luke 2:10-11_

+- No space after colon: Matthew 5:5-7
+- Nonconsecutive verses: Matthew 5:5,7 (no space after comma)
+- Consecutive verses: Matthew 5:5-6
+- Consecutive chapters: Genesis 1-5
+- Nonconsecutive chapters: Genesis 1; 5 and/or Exodus 5:1; 12:14-17 (semicolons usually divide chapters)
+- Consecutive verses that span chapters: Isaiah 1:5-2:4
+- Place the end-of-sentence period after the Scripture reference, not at the end of quote: “Jesus wept” (John 11:35).
+- When part of quote is omitted at end of sentence, the first ellipsis period comes at the end of the last word (as if it were the period) and then put space between other ellipses: “For God so loved. . .”
+(John 3:16).
+- If the quoted phrase ends with a comma or semicolon, add it and then two periods, the reference, and then the third period: “For God so loved the world, . .”
+(John 3:16).
+- The correct position of the question mark is: “What must we do, to be doing the works of God” (John 6:28, RSV)?
+- Use a or b with a verse number: Only when the reference is cited and the verse is not quoted: See John 3:16a for a reference to God’s love.
+But if part of the verse is quoted, use the verse reference only: “For God so loved. . .”
+(John 3:16).
+- When referring to a Scripture within the text: In 1 John 4:7 (NIV), we read, “Dear Friends, let us love one another.”
+- When referring to a Scripture, but not quoting it: the Bible has many references to God’s love (see John 3:16).

 When citing translations use capitalized abbreviation ESV, NIV, MSG, NASB, etc. _Mark 3:21 (ESV)_